nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

     return l_addr, s_addr
 ```

-The first gadget that I needed was one to execute `sleep()` while having a reasonable small value in `$a0` that will serve as argument in seconds to sleep.
+The first gadget that I needed was one to execute `sleep()` while having a reasonably small value in `$a0` that will serve as argument in seconds to sleep.
 Also this gadget had to allow me maintain control of the execution flow.
 I found the following one:

 _Note: All the gadgets were found in the libuClibc-0.9.30.1.so_